Wouter-Bekker-AI/CtrlSpeak/README.md

 ## Manual Model Download

-CtrlSpeak caches Whisper model weights under `%APPDATA%\CtrlSpeak\models`.
+CtrlSpeak caches Whisper model weights under `${data_root}/models`.
 The default configuration selects the lightweight `small` Whisper checkpoint and runs on the CPU.
 If you want to preload the model without launching the GUI, use the Hugging Face CLI:

 ```powershell
 pip install huggingface_hub